 My philosophy is rooted in research on how people learn.
-This course is designed to encourage discussion, problem solving, collaboration, frequent feedback, and the development of self-regulated learning and metacognitive skills (planning, frequent practice, reflection on performance).
-I strive to create an environment for everyone to learn together.
+This course is designed to encourage discussion, problems solving, collaboration, frequent feedback, and the development of self-regulated learning and metacognitive skills (planning, frequent practice, reflection on performance).
+I strive to create an environment for everyone to learn together and construct a shared understanding of the material.
 My goal is to promote critical thinking such that you can apply your knowledge outside of class and can share it with others.
-Interaction and communication are very important and helpful when learning!
-I encourage you to take advantage of all the course components, and engage with me, the IAs, and one another!
+Interaction and communication is very important and helpful when learning!
+I encourage you to take advantage of all the course components, and please attend class, office hours and discussion sections to engage with me, the IAs, and one another!

-Course Format
+Course Schedule & Format